Trump Tells Russia: 'Get Ready' For U.S. Missiles Striking Syria

 "Due to the possible launch of air strikes into Syria with air-to-ground and/or cruise missiles within the next 72 hours, and the possibility of intermittent disruption of radio navigation equipment, due consideration needs to be taken when planning flight operations in the Eastern Mediterranean/Nicosia FIR area," it said, referring to the designated airspace, Reuters reports.

-In the alleged poison gas attack in Douma on Saturday, pro-opposition rescue workers and doctors tell NPR's Ruth Sherlock that 42 people were killed – the same number as reported by the Britain-based Syrian Observatory for Human Rights.
+In the alleged poison gas attack in Douma on Saturday, pro-opposition rescue workers and doctors tell NPR's Ruth Sherlock that 42 people were killed.
+However, the Britain-based Syrian Observatory for Human Rights is quoting a lower number.
+Rami Abdulrahman, the head of the organization, tells NPR it has documented 21 cases where people died "from suffocation," and could not confirm the cause.

-Doctors have said that the symptoms presented by suspected victims of the attack are consistent with chlorine gas.
-In the past, the U.S. and its Western allies have accused Syria of using Sarin gas against civilians, a charge Damascus denies.
+Doctors have said the symptoms presented by suspected victims of the attack are consistent with chlorine gas.
+In the past, the U.S. and its Western allies have accused Syria of using sarin gas against civilians, a charge Damascus denies.

-Meanwhile, the Organization for the Prohibition of Chemical Weapons (OPCW) has said the Syrian and Russian governments have invited it to conduct a fact-finding mission on the ground in Syria to "establish facts surrounding the allegations of the use of toxic chemicals, reportedly chlorine, for hostile purposes in the Syrian Arab Republic."
+Meanwhile, the Organization for the Prohibition of Chemical Weapons has said the Syrian and Russian governments have invited it to conduct a fact-finding mission on the ground in Syria to "establish facts surrounding the allegations of the use of toxic chemicals, reportedly chlorine, for hostile purposes in the Syrian Arab Republic."